mpaperno/MSFSTouchPortalPlugin/README.md

   accessible via SimConnect alone.
 * Categorized lists of all SimConnect Event IDs and Simulator Variables to choose from, custom imported from MSFS online documentation (exclusive feature!).
 * Integrates live HubHop data for activating thousands of available Input Events provided by the community (requires WASM integration).
+* Separate plugins available for MSFS 2020 and older sims supporting FS-X versions of SimConnect.

 ## Documentation